 Practice Governance Frameworks (PGF) are set to be a hot topic for the child and family services sector in 2023.
 Earlier this year, we hosted an invitation-only roundtable event, which was so well received that we decided to offer the wider sector the opportunity to join us in a free webinar to hear more about this new approach to improving outcomes.

 We see practice governance as a key driver of practice quality improvement efforts – they can no longer be seen as just the responsibility of individual practitioners but as a key organisational endeavour.

-Life Without Barriers’ (LWB) Gillian Calvert AO (Deputy Chair), and Rob Ryan (Executive Lead, Strategic Partnerships and External Engagement (Child, Youth and Family)) presented on their PGF, a journey we are proud to have undertaken with them.
-Gillian and Rob shared their account of LWB’s path to practice governance and the partnership between the Board, Executive and operations.
+At the March 2023 event, Life Without Barriers’ Gillian Calvert AO (Deputy Chair), and Rob Ryan (Executive Lead, Strategic Partnerships and External Engagement (Child, Youth and Family)) presented on their PGF, a journey we are proud to have undertaken with them.
+Gillian and Rob shared their account of Life Without Barriers’ path to practice governance and the partnership between the Board, Executive and operations.
 Gillian spoke about how a well-implemented PGF can support practice visibility, through good quality data, as well as high-level board and executive engagement and understanding.

 The need for practice governance

 There are external drivers for improved practice governance.
 Practice leaders in community service organisations and their boards are under growing scrutiny about their accountability for the quality of the care they provide to the people they support.
 A series of Royal Commissions in Australia has highlighted the failure of boards to have a focus on their clients.

 As a result, we are seeing growth in the number of practice governance committees, but at a slow rate.
 A recent survey by the Australian Institute of Company Directors (AICD) found that only 12% of social services organisations have care committees, with health and residential aged care providers at 16%.